-As Christmastide is knocking at our door, we honour the memory Saint Spyridon, bishop of Trymythous.
-A contemporary of Saint Nicholas the Wonderworker, he is depicted on the icon wearing a woollen hat.
-He led a simple life of a shepherd, ate simple food and spoke simple words.
+At Christmastide, we honour the memory of Saint Spyridon, Bishop of Trymythus.
+A contemporary of Saint Nicholas the Wonderworker, he appears on icons wearing a woollen hat.
+He led the simple life of a shepherd, ate simple food, and spoke simple words.
 Simplicity was his name.
 Yet with his whole life, he showed that simplicity works miracles when it comes from the heart and steadfast faith.
-In the words of our Lord, he received the kingdom of God like a little child” (Luke 18:17).
-This gave him the power to speak the truth of God in a way that trumped all learnedness and to become a genuine model of God’s love for man.

 He lived at an age when heresies were capturing the minds of many people.
-They were defended by learned philosophers skilled like no one else in reasoning and logic.
+Learned philosophers defended these false teachings.
+They were adept like no one else at reasoning and logic.
 His simple words and speech seemed no match for their skill.
 Yet his heartfelt faith, his ascetic deeds and vehement prayer made him the messenger of the Divine wisdom and showed the impotence of human reason against it.

-One night, thieves entered his barn but were tied up by some invisible power.
-When he came in the morning, he set them loose and convinced them to earn their bread by doing honest work.
-He then gave them each a sheep and let them go saying: “Take this so you will not have spent your night in vain”.
+One night, thieves entered his barn but some invisible power tied them up.
+When he came in the morning, he set them free and convinced them to earn their bread by doing honest work.
+He then gave them each a sheep saying: “Take this so you will not have spent your night in vain”.

 We honour the life of Saint Spyridon of Trymythous on the day when many Christians celebrate the Nativity of Christ, and this is not a coincidence.
 To quote an English classic, Christmas is to us a kind and charitable time when men and women will open their hearts freely.
 Saint Spyridon, much like our grandfather in heaven, is praying for us, so we have no need for food and shelter.
 He hears our daily concerns and looks kindly upon us, even when we act up and do mischief.